solidfire/solidfire-cli/README.md

 --volumeid

 ID of the volume image from which to copy.

 --snapshotid

-Unique ID of a snapshot from which the new snapshot is made.The snapshotID passed must be a snapshot on the given volume.If a SnapshotID is not provided, a snapshot is created from the volume's active branch.
+Unique ID of a snapshot from which the new snapshot is made.
+The snapshotID passed must be a snapshot on the given volume.
+If a SnapshotID is not provided, a snapshot is created from the volume's active branch.

 --name

-A name for the snapshot.If no name is provided, the date and time the snapshot was taken is used.
+A name for the snapshot.
+If no name is provided, the date and time the snapshot was taken is used.

 --enableremotereplication

 Identifies if snapshot is enabled for remote replication.

 --retention

 The amount of time the snapshot will be retained.
 Enter in HH:mm:ss

 --attributes

 List of Name/Value pairs in JSON object format.

 #### list ####
 Command: